MuhammadMukhlis220/Porfotolio_Project/README.md

 ![Alt Text](/pic/football_flow_1.jpg)

-Gambar 1.1
+Figure 1.1
 <p align="justify"> The data extraction process from the web is executed using <strong>Apache Airflow</strong> as a data orchestration tool scheduled to pull data weekly through the API while considering the match schedules between countries from FIFA.
 The data collected is inserted into <strong>OpenSearch</strong> for visualization. </p>

 Here is the Sofascore data retrieved via the available API:
 ![Alt Text](/pic/sofascore_1.png)
-Gambar 1.2
+Figure 1.2

-Hasil visualisasi dapat diatur menggunakan timestamp yang diset satu minggu yang lalu sehingga data yang lama tidak akan ikut tervisualisasi.
-Berikut dashboard yang dibuat:
+The visualization can be adjusted using a timestamp set to one week ago, ensuring that older data will not be visualized.
+Below is the dashboard created:

 ![Alt Text](/pic/football_1.jpg)
-Gambar 1.3
+Figure 1.3
 ![Alt Text](/pic/football_2.jpg)
-Gambar 1.4
+Figure 1.4
 ![Alt Text](/pic/football_3.jpg)
-Gambar 1.5
+Figure 1.5

-Ketiga gambar dashboard di atas bersifat interaktif sehingga dapat dilakukan pemfilteran terhadap nama klub atau nama pemain.
+The three dashboard images above are interactive, allowing for filtering by club name or player name.
 <br>
 <br>
 <br>
 <br>
-**2. Aplikasi Kementerian**
+**2. Ministry Application**

 <p align="justify">
-Pada project ini saya berkesempatan menjadi PIC untuk mengalirkan data-data sebuah kementerian dari database mereka (PostgreSQL) menjadi satu aplikasi khusus.
-Data-data tersebut berisi anggaran daerah yang secara internal perlu disebarluaskan ke pemerintah-pemerintah daerah menggunakan aplikasi yang akan dibuat.
-Perusahaan saya dipilih menjadi penanggungjawab database aplikasi tersebut dengan membawa produk kami yaitu <a href="https://onyx.id/">Onyx Big Data Platform</a>.
-Onyx banyak memanfaatkan aplikasi open source yang pada projek ini aplikasi yang digunakan adalah <strong>Apache Hadoop</strong>, <strong>Apache Airflow</strong>, <strong>Apache Hive</strong>, <strong>Apache Zeppelin</strong>, <strong>Apache Spark</strong>, dan <strong>OpenSearch</strong>.
+In this project, I had the opportunity to be the PIC for transferring data from a ministry's database (PostgreSQL) into a dedicated application.
+This data contains regional budgets that internally need to be disseminated to local governments using the application to be developed.
+My company was chosen to take responsibility for the application's database with our product, the <a href="https://onyx.id/">Onyx Big Data Platform</a>.
+Onyx leverages many open-source applications; in this project, the applications used are <strong>Apache Hadoop</strong>, <strong>Apache Airflow</strong>, <strong>Apache Hive</strong>, <strong>Apache Zeppelin</strong>, <strong>Apache Spark</strong>, and <strong>OpenSearch</strong>.
 </p>

 ![Alt Text](/pic/application_flow.jpg)

-Gambar 2.1
+Figure 2.1

 <p align="justify">
-Apache Airflow bertugas sebagai orchestration tool untuk melakukan penjadwalan mengalirkan data dari database kementerian ke <strong>Apache Hive</strong> dan <strong>OpenSearch</strong>.
-Pemrograman menggunakan <strong>bahasa python</strong> dengan memanfaatkan <strong>Apache Spark</strong> dalam melakukan transformasi data yang berat.
-Hasil pemrograman di Apache Airflow berbentuk <strong>DAG (Directed Acyclic Graph)</strong> yang jumlahnya ratusan DAG.
-Sebelum proses production, banyak simulasi yang dilakukan di notebook terutama menggunakan <strong>Apache Zeppelin</strong> sebelum akhirnya menjadi DAG yang siap digunakan.
-Berikut adalah alur dari DAG yang diciptakan.
+Apache Airflow serves as the orchestration tool to schedule the data flow from the ministry's database to <strong>Apache Hive</strong> and <strong>OpenSearch</strong>.
+Programming is done using <strong>Python</strong> while leveraging <strong>Apache Spark</strong> for heavy data transformations.
+The results in Apache Airflow are in the form of <strong>DAG (Directed Acyclic Graph)</strong>, with hundreds of DAGs created.
+Before the production process, many simulations were conducted in the notebook, particularly using <strong>Apache Zeppelin</strong>, before finally being transformed into DAGs ready for use.
+Below is the flow of the created DAG.
 </p>

 ![Alt Text](/pic/dag.png)
-Gambar 2.2
+Figure 2.2

 <p align="justify">
-Data yang masuk ke Apache Hive tidak dilakukan pengolahan data karena data yang masuk harus sama dengan sumber data sebagai data yang asli.
-Sedangkan pengolahan data dilakukan jika data tersebut masuk sebagai Index OpenSearch meliputi <strong>data cleansing</strong> dan <strong> data transforming</strong>.
+Data entering Apache Hive is not processed because the incoming data must match the source data as original data.
+Meanwhile, data processing occurs if the data enters as OpenSearch Index, including <strong>data cleansing</strong> and <strong>data transforming</strong>.
 </p>

-Data cleansing dan data transforming adalah dua tahap penting dalam proses pengolahan data, tetapi keduanya memiliki fokus dan tujuan yang berbeda.
+Data cleansing and data transforming are two essential stages in the data processing process, but they have different focuses and goals.

-Data cleansing, atau pembersihan data, adalah proses yang bertujuan untuk mengidentifikasi dan mengoreksi kesalahan dalam data.
-Proses ini mencakup berbagai aktivitas, seperti:
+Data cleansing, or data cleaning, is the process aimed at identifying and correcting errors in the data.
+This process includes various activities, such as:
-1. **Identifikasi Kesalahan**: Memeriksa data untuk menemukan anomali, seperti duplikasi, nilai yang hilang, atau ketidakcocokan format.
-Misalnya, jika dalam suatu dataset terdapat nilai kosong atau entri yang salah ketik, langkah awal adalah mengidentifikasi masalah ini.
+1. **Error Identification**: Checking the data to find anomalies, such as duplications, missing values, or format mismatches.
+For example, if a dataset contains empty values or typos, the initial step is to identify these issues.
-2. **Penghapusan Duplikasi**: Menghilangkan entri yang sama dalam dataset untuk memastikan bahwa setiap record unik.
+2. **Removing Duplicates**: Eliminating identical entries in the dataset to ensure that each record is unique.
-3. **Koreksi Data**: Memperbaiki kesalahan dalam data, seperti mengubah format tanggal yang tidak konsisten atau memperbaiki kesalahan ejaan.
-Ini penting untuk memastikan bahwa data dapat digunakan untuk analisis yang akurat.
+3. **Data Correction**: Fixing errors in the data, such as changing inconsistent date formats or correcting spelling mistakes.
+This is crucial to ensure that the data can be used for accurate analysis.
-4. **Validasi Data**: Memastikan bahwa data yang dikumpulkan memenuhi kriteria tertentu, seperti rentang nilai yang wajar atau format yang benar.
-Contohnya seperti melibatkan pemeriksaan apakah semua alamat email dalam format yang benar.
+4. **Data Validation**: Ensuring that the collected data meets certain criteria, such as reasonable value ranges or correct formats.
+For example, this might involve checking whether all email addresses are in the correct format.

-Data transforming, atau transformasi data, adalah proses yang bertujuan untuk mengubah data menjadi format yang lebih sesuai untuk analisis atau pemrosesan lebih lanjut.
-Proses ini mencakup berbagai aktivitas, seperti:
+Data transforming, or data transformation, is the process aimed at changing the data into a format that is more suitable for analysis or further processing.
+This process includes various activities, such as:
-1. **Normalisasi**: Mengubah skala data sehingga dapat dibandingkan secara konsisten.
-Misalnya, jika kita memiliki data anggaran dalam mata uang yang berbeda, kita mungkin perlu mengonversi semuanya ke dalam satu mata uang.
+1. **Normalization**: Changing the scale of data so that it can be compared consistently.
+For example, if we have budget data in different currencies, we may need to convert everything into one currency.
-2. **Agregasi**: Menggabungkan data dari beberapa sumber atau tingkat granularitas yang berbeda untuk memberikan pandangan yang lebih holistik.
-Contohnya, menjumlahkan total anggaran per kegiatan atau sub-kegiatan.
+2. **Aggregation**: Combining data from multiple sources or different levels of granularity to provide a more holistic view.
+For instance, summing total budgets per activity or sub-activity.
-3. **Pembuatan Fitur**: Menghasilkan variabel baru dari data yang ada untuk meningkatkan model analisis atau prediksi seperti flagging daerah miskin ekstrim.
+3. **Feature Creation**: Generating new variables from existing data to enhance the analysis or prediction models, such as flagging extremely poor regions.
-4. **Perubahan Struktur Data**: Mengubah format data, seperti memindahkan dari format tabel ke format JSON (atau sebaliknya), atau mengubah tipe data (misalnya, dari string ke integer) agar sesuai dengan kebutuhan aplikasi SIPD Hub.
+4. **Changing Data Structure**: Modifying the data format, such as converting from a table format to JSON format (or vice versa), or changing data types (e.g., from string to integer) to meet the needs of the the application.

-Hasil aplikasi:
+Application result:

 ![Alt Text](/pic/aplikasi_1.jpg)
-Gambar 2.3
+Figure 2.3
 ![Alt Text](/pic/aplikasi_2.jpg)
-Gambar 2.4
+Figure 2.4

 <br>
 <br>